BEST WESTERN Pioneer Inn

 Covering an area of 50 acres, JHM is under strict regulation by the Maui County Council to limit commercialization of the Kapalua community.
 Mokulele Airlines began scheduling flights to Honolulu and Kailua-Kona on July 1, 2013.

-The Maui Ocean Center is a three-acre aquarium and marine science center that features the Western Hemisphere's largest tropical reef aquarium.
+Officially the Western Hemisphere's largest tropical reef aquarium, the Maui Ocean Center is a three-acre aquarium and marine science center located in the town of Lahaina.
 Scuba enthusiasts will flip at the opportunity to dive into the center's Open Ocean tank and swim with more than 20 sharks, stingrays and tropical reef fish during the Shark Dive Maui experience.

-More than 60 indoor and outdoor exhibits including the Living Reef, Turtle Lagoon, Hammerhead Harbor, Tide Pool and Sea Jelly Gallery are featured in the center.
-Stay with Best Western hotels, a short drive from the center in historic Lahaina, for comfortable accommodations and exceptional guest services.
-Have a great time during your visit to Hawaii.
+More than 60 indoor and outdoor exhibits including the Living Reef, Turtle Lagoon, Hammerhead Harbor, Tide Pool, and Sea Jelly Gallery are featured in the center.
+Apart from the excellent exhibits, the Maui Island attraction also houses a gift shop, special events, and on-site dining.

 Set in the Alalakeiki Channel, the Molokini Crater – also known as the Molokini Island Preserve – is located off the shores of Maui in Hawaii's Maui County.